 Ability to Restrict Physical Access to Server

-Shared environments, such as virtual private servers (VPS) are typically built and clustered together.
+Shared environments, such as virtual private servers (VPS) are typically built together in web clusters.
 This restricts the ability to place a host within a locked cabinet.
-Restricting physical access to your dedicated server ensures that accidents don’t happen with power or network cables and may even be a requirement for your business needs (in the event that you need to be HIPAA or PCI compliant).
+Restricting physical access to your dedicated server ensures that accidents don’t happen with power or network cables and may even be a requirement for your business needs (in the event that you need to have HIPAA Compliant Hosting or PCI-DSS Compliance).

 While all Liquid Web data centers have restricted physical access to employees (and even a subset of employees), having a locked cabinet for your dedicated server provides peace of mind that your machine is one more layer removed from being accessible.
 This layer helps protect your data from accidental interruption of service which could impact your business and clients accessing your sites.